rabadzhiyski/business_improvement/content/blog/customer-churn-spark.md

 ## Refinement

 I tuned my model using *k-fold cross-validation*.
-This is a method of estimating the model\'s performance on unseen data.
-It works by splitting the training data into a few different partitions --- I used Spark\'s default values.
+This is a method of estimating the model's performance on unseen data.
+It works by splitting the training data into a few different partitions --- I used Spark's default values.

 Once the data is split up, one of the partitions is set aside, and the model is fit to the others.
 Then the error is measured against the held-out partition.
 This is repeated for each of the partitions so that every block of data is held out and used as a test set exactly once.
 Then the error on each of the partitions is averaged.
 This is called the cross-validation *error* of the model and is a good estimate of the actual error on the held-out data.

 You need to create a grid of values to search over when looking for the optimal hyperparameters.
 With the help of cross-validation, I chose the